15 Tips to Help Someone With Financial Problems

 These steps can offer immediate as well as long-lasting relief to someone in a cash flow crisis.

 2. Teach your friend to budget.
-If you know how to help someone with an effective budgeting method, you have the golden toolkit.
+If you know how to help someone make a budget, you have the golden toolkit.
 With luck and commitment on your pal’s part, your time and effort will repay itself again and again, as they navigate inevitable ups and downs.
-Remember the old proverb: “You can give a man an ear of corn or teach him how to grow it.”
-The second option is a lasting lesson.
+Remember the old proverb: “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.”

 3. Share smart finance apps.
-To teach your friend ways to manage money better, look together at Mint: Budget & Expense Manager; YNAB (you need a budget); Monarch Money; and Honeydue.
+To teach your friend ways to manage money better, you might explore some budgeting apps (such as YNAB, Goodbudget, or PocketGuard) together.
 The monthly investment to use these apps ranges from zero to $14.99.
 You might gift them a year’s subscription.
-Many apps can be used on an iPhone, iPad, Apple Watch, and/or laptop.

 Another option: Coach them on the tools their financial institution offers.
-Many banks offer free tools that help with tracking spending and other aspects of budgeting.
+Many banks offer free tools that help with expense tracking and other aspects of budgeting.

 4. Help set healthy “helping” boundaries.
 Does your sister still pay the cell phone bill for her grown son, now a husband and father?
 Is it him or is it her who’s enabling him and holding on to the past?
 Talk it out.